 Paintings by George Teichmann are featured on our popular Beringia posters, and can be seen throughout this website.
 They depict the vast Beringian landscape and its impressive flora and fauna.
 George also painted the background for the Strange and Familiar exhibit at the Centre.

 One of the most experienced exhibit painting specialists in the world, Jan is best known for his museum diorama murals.
 Jan's depiction of a Jefferson's Ground Sloth feeding brings to life the adjacent ground sloth skeleton in our Great Hall.
-Jan also collaborated with his wife Deborah on the background for our Yukon Horse diorama.
+We also want to acknowledge Jan and Deborah’s (his wife) contribution to a past exhibit.
+They collaborated on the mural for what was once known as the Yukon Horse diorama.

 Lillian Loponen painter - Keno, Alaska and Whitehorse, Yukon loponenarts.com